 Poor eyesight could be putting almost half of India’s truck drivers at risk, but their transient lifestyle, lack of free time and limited income mean having their eyes checked is a challenge.
 So Sightsavers created a system that takes eye care services directly to them.
 All the camps are in areas where drivers stop as part of their usual route.
 Drivers’ details are digitally uploaded using tablets and they are given an ID card featuring a QR code, which they can take to any site along their route and pick up their treatment where they left off.

 Global Trachoma Mapping Project

-Our most successful mHealth project to date has been the Global Trachoma Mapping Project (GTMP), the largest infectious disease survey ever undertaken.
+The Global Trachoma Mapping Project (GTMP) launched in December 2012.
 Partnering with 53 organisations, Sightsavers led a coalition to collect and transmit data on 2.6 million people in 29 countries using smartphones.
 The project came to an end in early 2016.

 Created with partners including the World Health Organization, Tropical Data is a mobile-based data-collection initiative that uses the same approach and technology as the Global Trachoma Mapping Project.
+Thanks to the two projects, on average one person has been examined for trachoma every 26 seconds since 2012.
 Tropical Data helps countries carry out surveys as they work towards eliminating trachoma.
-Almost 2,300 surveys in 47 countries have already taken place.

 Using the many lessons learned from GTMP and Tropical Data, we piloted standardised digital data collection tools for river blindness in collaboration with partners and ministries of health in Ghana and Nigeria.
 Following the successful pilots in Ghana and Nigeria, the results were presented to WHO by each country, and the methodology is being scaled up for use in Mozambique.